This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Here are tips for choosing the best shoes or sneakers that are most supportive for overpronators:

-• Look for thicker, firmer shoes with “motion stability.”
+- Look for thicker, firmer shoes with “motion stability.”
 Those who have fallen arches are more prone to injury when wearing flimsier, flexible shoes that are lightweight and have less lift/cushion near the arches.

-• Look for shoes with multidensity midsoles, which can stop the feet from being able to roll inward too much.
+- Look for shoes with multidensity midsoles, which can stop the feet from being able to roll inward too much.

-• You may also want to add custom-made or commercially available arch supports inside your shoes.
+- You may also want to add custom-made or commercially available arch supports inside your shoes.
 Look for insoles in a drug store, or ask your doctor for recommended orthotics that are right for your feet.
 You may only need an insert in one foot, but in most cases patients feel best when adding support to both.

-• If you have bunions on your toes due to rubbing (see below), then also consider wearing wider shoes to give you more wiggle room.
+- If you have bunions on your toes due to rubbing (see below), then also consider wearing wider shoes to give you more wiggle room.

-• You may also want to consider barefoot running — a phenomenon growing in popularity among those with frequent running injuries.
+- You may also want to consider barefoot running — a phenomenon growing in popularity among those with frequent running injuries.
 Running barefoot may seem even riskier than wearing the wrong sneakers, but it actually helps the feet learn proper form more easily, builds strength throughout the ankles and feet, and helps increase natural range of motion (supination and dorsiflexion).

-5. Treat Calluses and Bunions
+5. Treat calluses and bunions

-People who overpronate can develop growths or other minor injuries on their toes and feet, like calluses or bunions, from their outside heels or toes rubbing against their shoes too much.
 When pain becomes bad, you can apply ice several times a day for 20 minutes at a time.
 Elevate your affected foot to help reduce swelling, and try massaging the foot with an anti-inflammatory essential oil.

 You can try applying a muscle rub on your foot to help keep swelling down.
 A few drops of organic essential oils, like frankincense and peppermint oil, diluted in a carrier oil, work for that purpose.

-Natural Treatment for Underpronation
+Natural treatment for underpronation

-1. Loosen Susceptible Muscles
+1. Loosen susceptible muscles

 Supinators should do extra stretching of the calves, hamstrings, quads and iliotibial band.
 See above for recommended leg stretches and foam-rolling tips, plus add some of these routine:

-• Ankle rolls (with feet overhead or while you’re sitting)
+- Ankle rolls (with feet overhead or while you’re sitting)

-• Crab crawls to stretch the ankles
+- Crab crawls to stretch the ankles

-• Foam rolling the lower legs
+- Foam rolling the lower legs

-• Massaging the fascia (soft tissue) in the underpart of the feet with a tennis ball or your hand
+- Massaging the fascia (soft tissue) in the underpart of the feet with a tennis ball or your hand

-2. Strengthen the Mid and Upper Legs
+2. Strengthen the middle and upper legs

 Leg exercises to help reduce muscular weakness in the legs include:

-• Squats
+- Squats

-• Lunges, including side lunges, lunge dips or lunge twists
+- Lunges, including side lunges, lunge dips or lunge twists

-• Calf raises
+- Calf raises

-• Walking uphill
+- Walking uphill

-• Burst training or sprinting
+- Burst training or sprinting

 Signs of underpronation (excess supination) show up in your sneakers or shoes, usually causing the outer edge of the shoe to become flimsy more quickly.
 Replace your sneakers regularly, especially if you exercise often.

 To see if you’re due for a new pair, place your shoes down on a flat surface, and look for the outer edge to tilt outward.
 Experts also recommend trying more flexible, lightweight sneakers for underpronators who spend lots of time on their feet (including running or walking).
-Lightweight shoes can withstand more foot motion, especially those with flexible inner edges.

 Precautions

 If working with a trainer to correct a pronation problem you’ve identified, keep in mind that attempting to treat the problem too quickly or aggressively can result in muscle fatigue and further compensations.
-Pronation problems should be adjusted over time so susceptible or sore muscles and joints can get used to redistributing weight and shock absorption.
-Otherwise postural problems may become worse.

 If you feel heel pain or pain radiating upward from your ankles, consider that other problems might be contributing to your symptoms.
 Heel spurs, tendonitis and arthritis should be ruled out as the causes of stiffness and pain, for example.

-Final Thoughts
+Final thoughts

-• Pronation is the process of body weight being transferred from the heel of the foot up to the forefoot when moving, walking or running.
+- Pronation is the process of body weight being transferred from the heel of the foot up to the forefoot when moving, walking or running.

-• On the other hand, underpronation (also called supination) means the foot doesn’t roll inward enough.
+- On the other hand, underpronation (also called supination) means the foot doesn’t roll inward enough.
 Both types of pronation deviations can cause foot or lower leg pain, running injuries, low back pain, and muscular compensations.

-• Natural treatments for overpronation or underpronation include fixing form when standing or exercising, stretching and strengthening the legs more, soft tissue therapies, and wearing more supportive shoes.
+- Natural treatments for overpronation or underpronation include fixing form when standing or exercising, stretching and strengthening the legs more, soft tissue therapies, and wearing more supportive shoes.